 Now when October approaches, I feel a sense of dread and apprehension.
-I know that every time I say, think, or write the word my mind will take me back to that moment when I touched my child’s back and my life was changed forever, because I felt no life in my baby.
+I know that every time I say, think, or write the word my mind will take me back to that moment when I touched my child’s back and the truth of my life was changed forever, because I felt no life in my baby.

 My mind screams loudest in October.